mariadoesweb/phone-book-app/README.md

 Phone book is ReactJS app that works like a real phone book.
 You can store, view or search contacts in your phone book.

+### **FUNCTIONALITIES**

+- List all contacts
+- Search for a contact by last name
+- Add a new contact to the list
+- Delete a contact from the list

 ### **TECHNOLOGIES**